kevinfaveri/solana-candy-factory/README.md

 * Follow the instructions [here](https://hackmd.io/@levicook/HJcDneEWF) to install the Metaplex Command Line Utility.
   * Installing the Command Line Package is currently an advanced task that will be simplified eventually.

+## Advanced Features

+### ReCaptcha

+For adding support for recaptcha just adds a NEXT_PUBLIC_RECAPTCHA_KEY (client key) and RECAPTCHA_SECRET (server secret key) keys to your `.env` file in which the value will be your recaptcha client side key.
+You can generate them using your Google account: https://www.google.com/recaptcha/about/

 ## Devnnet